 “It’s also a good idea to keep an eye out for ski area promos throughout the season—if you know which mountain you’re traveling to, getting on their email list is an easy way to take advantage of any special offers.
 SkiVermont.com also has a “Deals” section that’s worth keeping an eye on—and programs like the Ski Vermont Fifth Grade Passport program that provide any fifth grader more than 90 days of skiing across the state for the cost of enrollment.
 If nothing else, be sure to pre-buy tickets online to beat the walk-up price and get to the chairlift as easily as possible,” Rivard explains.

-Buy in advance for more savings.
+Buy in advance for more savings

-Discounts are even bigger prior to the season and during the early season when ski areas launch promotions they hope will fuel skier/rider enthusiasm through the whole winter.
+Purchasing lift tickets on the web can also yield discounts, with many resorts across North America offering savings if you buy your lift tickets in advance.
+However, sometimes there’s a catch.
+One-day tickets aren’t always cheaper online.
+Sometimes the discounts don’t kick in until you buy a pass for two days or more.
+Discounts are even bigger prior to the season and during the early season when ski areas launch promotions that they hope will fuel skier/rider enthusiasm through the whole winter.

 Resorts aren’t the only ones selling their lift tickets.
-Third-party vendors (such as convenience stores, supermarkets and gas stations near ski areas) sometimes offer them at prices that are lower than the resort’s window rate.
+Third-party vendors (such as ski shops, convenience stores, supermarkets and gas stations near ski areas) sometimes offer them at prices that are lower than the resort’s window rate.